 Both the pastry and the filling (standard French pastry cream) date back to the Renaissance, when the Arab art of pastry making invaded Europe by way of Italy.
 Making perfect choux pastry is a skill acquired through practice.
 Don’t be alarmed if your first attempt tastes better than it looks.

-(You can always buy a nice high quality ice cream if you don't have time to buy your own)*
+(You can always buy a nice high quality ice cream if you don't have time to make your own)*

 6 egg yolks